 - Bell Rule: Teams will be alerted (via automated buzzer) when 25 minutes of play remain.
 At this cue, teams finish playing their current end and may complete one additional end.

 - Out of courtesy to the other team, teams should be on the ice ready to start their game on time.
-As per rule 16(3) of the Curling Canada rule book, teams may be penalized for starting their game late.
+As per rule 16(3) of the Curling Canada rule book, teams will be penalized for starting their game late.
 If a game starts six or more minutes late, the non-offending team receives one point for first end.
 The game begins in the second end and non-offending team has hammer.

 - If four players are present, spares must throw either lead rocks (rocks 1 and 2) or second rocks (rocks 3 and 4).
 If three players are present, spares must throw rocks 1, 2 and 3.

 - Spares may act in the skip or vice-skip role.

-- In the spirit of fair play, please use spares that are appropriate to your team and division’s skill level.
+- In the spirit of fair play, please use spares that are appropriate to your team and group’s skill level.

 - The league is structured on dividing teams into groups, with each group including up to 8 teams.

 - Games must be played on the posted draw date and time.
 Games are not allowed to be played at another date (i.e. no “make up games”).

 - Teams will accumulate points based upon their wins (W), ties (T), and losses (L).
 No points are given for defaulted games (D) as per the table below.